cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

    # Install step certificates
    $ helm install --name your-release smallstep/step-certificates

-For extra options or a different installation process, refer to the docs on Step Certificates `documentation <https://github.com/smallstep/certificates>`__.
+For custom options or a different installation process, refer to the docs on Step Certificates `documentation <https://github.com/smallstep/certificates>`__.

 Creating an Issuer resource